ftorning/github-cheatsheet/README.md

 Once you have created a local repository in a directory, you must be in that directory to make any changes (pull, push add, etc)

-You will sometimes here Git and Github used interchangeably, but they are completely different things:
+You will sometimes hear Git and Github used interchangeably, but they are completely different things:

    * Git is a version control system (which for class, we access through Git Bash).
 Git allows us to create repositories for projects where work can be tracked and done collaboratively.
 A git repo is saved in the directory where the project is located, usually in a hidden sub-directory ```.git```.